gilch/hissp/docs/tutorial.rst

 >>> eval(readerless((print,1,2,3,':','sep',':')))
 1:2:3

-Tuples represent invocations in Hissp, strings are Python code (and imports and control words).
+Tuples represent invocations in Hissp.
+Strings are Python code (and imports and control words).
 Other objects simply represent themselves.
 In fact,
 some of the reader syntax we have already seen creates non-string objects in the Hissp.